 They’re toying with ideas about different social forms that are compatible with long-range thinking.
 That’s really the core thing that a lot of neo-reactionaries are concerned with.
 Questions about time horizons and how these things impact civilization and technology and progress.

 LR: It’s good that I’m speaking to you, because I was feeling that I was a bit misled by these articles that seemed to put neo-reaction with the Alt Right.
 But, for example, there are points in common like neo-reaction talks about “The Cathedral” and the Alt Right talks about “The Synagogue.”
 Sounds like it’s the same thing.

-But they are opposed to the existing elites, right?
+But they are opposed to the existing elites.
 There’s no question.
 They do have that in common.
-The reasons for their opposition and their rationales, their visions of society that they have, they differ somewhat and in the end they still are fairly marginal to what we call the Alt Right and they kind of want to be.
+The reasons for their opposition and their rationales, their visions of society that they have, they differ somewhat, and in the end they still are fairly marginal to what we call the Alt Right, and they want to be.

 LR: Oh, OK.